The auction for a 1930s art deco ex-theatre at 420 Spencer Street has been cancelled.

 The property was expected to trade for more than $7 million.

 Vendor, investor, Paul McBain, paid just under half that six years ago.

 Nightingdale Electrics is the tenant, it pays annual rent of just over $216,000.

 The building occupies the prominent south east intersection of Dudley St, in West Melbourne (story continues below).

-Local agency sources say issues relating to the permit, which was met with widespread opposition by locals, architects and the National Trust, may be behind the sudden withdrawal from sale.
-It is not believed to have sold prior to auction.
+Local agency sources speculate issues relating to the permit (which was granted despite opposition from locals, architects and the National Trust), may be behind the cancellation.

-The property was being marketed as a development site with a permit for a 13-level, 40 metre Fender Katsalidis-designed residential apartment tower to be built behind its heritage facade.
+The asset was being marketed as a development play – approved for a 13-level Fender Katsalidis-designed apartment tower behind the heritage facade.